The blocks hold the actual data of the blockchain. Each block depends on the previous one, creating a chain of blocks.

 Management Chain (bc0)

 A dapp for managing settings for all blockchains in the network.
 This is convenient because it helps to synchronize configuration changes between nodes (where manual synchronization would be time-consuming). bc0 manages all blockchains in the network, including itself.
-It comes in a few flavors: Chromia0, Enterprise0, and Directory1.

 A machine running the blockchains.